jasonadam-innergy/claude-code-vb-ls/README.md

 Make sure to update the appsetting.json within the scripts folder to point to your correct directories.

 # Installation
+First you will need to install the forked language server and build it.

 Run Claude Code and navigate to the plugins page with `/plugin` or through the GUI

 Add the marketplace `jasonadam-innergy/claude-code-vb-ls`